CoffMakesThings/CoffMakesThings/README.md

 A website that provides analytics about the upgrades in the game StarCraft II

-## Coff Flashcards
+## Finnish Flashcards

 https://cards.coffbox.win/

-A website for practising vocabulary in different languages.
+A website for practising vocabulary in Finnish.

 ## Websocket play